 The Council has a legal obligation to undertake periodic reviews and assessments of air quality within its area.
 The quality of the air is judged against national air quality objectives for specified pollutants.
 Where necessary, an Action Plan must be implemented with the aim of improving air quality.

 Thanet generally has good air quality.
-However, there are three busy junctions which show levels of nitrogen dioxide above the recommended health objective.
+However, there are two busy junctions (The Square, Birchington and the junction of Boundary Rd and Hereson Rd, Ramsgate) which show levels of nitrogen dioxide approaching the recommended health objective for nitrogen dioxide and one junction at High Street St Lawrence that marginally exceeds it.
 In each case the main source of pollution is from road transport.
-To help tackle the problem the Council decided to declare an urban-wide Air Quality Management Area (AQMA) which encompasses the all exceedence areas; The Square, Birchington, High Street St Lawrence and junction of Boundary Rd / Hereson Rd Ramsgate.
+To help tackle the problem the Council decided to declare an urban-wide Air Quality Management Area (AQMA) which encompasses the all pollution hot spot areas.
 The decision to replace the individual AQMAs with one wider urban AQMA was taken to enable a more strategic approach to action planning and effective management and integration of air quality considerations into transport planning and development control.
 The Air Quality and Planning Technical Guidance 2016 document has been developed to improve air quality across the district, with particular requirements on development within the Urban AQMA.
 It will encourage emissions reductions to improve the environment and health of the population.
 In addition it aims to provide consistency as far as is practicable across Thanet in the approach to air quality in the planning regime.

 Air quality monitoring data